Wolfgang-Amadeus-Mozart/Powershell_Projects/readme.md

 # Welcome to my PowerShell Repo

-Here  I'll be posting my powershell codes.
+Here  I'll be posting my powershell scripts.

 ## Real PowerShell Projects

-In this folder, you will find powershell projecdts I developed that wen't in production, for more information access the folder
+In this folder, you will find powershell scripts I developed for resolving/automating processes and repetitive tasks, for more information access each folder.

-## ProwerShell Studying
+## PowerShell Studying

-In this folder you will findo some powershell code i'm using for Studying, testing and training purposes, it will not containg any real-world projects.
+You will find powershell scripts that i'm using for Studying, testing and training purposes, it will not containg any real-world projects.

 ## Prerequisites